Vizhnitz (Hasidic dynasty): Chaim Meir Hager

 After the Holocaust, Reb Chaim Meir settled in Bnei Brak, Israel, to build a community there.
 Disciples from pre-war Europe gathered around him, and formed a comprehensive net of educational and communal institutions.
 He became a spiritual mentor of the Agudas Yisrael party in the Israeli Knesset.
 Agudas Yisrael won substantial government aid for Bnei Brak and affiliated communities, in return for its support in coalition governments.

-Reb Chaim Meir had two sons: the older Moshe (Reb Moshelle), and the younger Mordechai (Reb Mottele).
+Reb Chaim Meir had two sons: the older Moshe Yehoshua (Reb Moshelle), and the younger Mordechai (Reb Mottele).

-Reb Chaim Meir's sons-in-law include Rabbis Yidele Horowitz, Yitzchok Yaakov Weiss (both were married to Reb Chaim Meir's daughter, Miriam), and Yisrael Friedman (married to Reb Chaim Meir's daughter, Tziporah.
+Reb Chaim Meir's sons-in-law include Rabbis Yidele Horowitz, Yitzchok Yaakov Weiss (both were married to Reb Chaim Meir's daughter, Miriam), Moshe Ernster and Yisrael Friedman (married to Reb Chaim Meir's daughter, Tziporah.
 Their son is Hoshea Friedman).

 Moshe Yehoshua Hager

 Rabbi Moshe Yehoshua Hager, was the Vizhnitser Rebbe in Bnei Brak.
 He died on March 13, 2012, aged 95.
 He had two sons and four daughters.
 His elder son is Rabbi Yisroel, named after his grandfather, the "Ahavas Yisroel"; his other son is Rabbi Menachem Mendel, named after the founding Vizhnitzer Rebbe, author of Tzemach Tzaddik.
 Rabbi Moshe Yehoshua's sons-in-law are famous rabbis.
 The eldest daughter married Rabbi David Twersky, the Skverer Rebbe of New Square, New York.
 One daughter married Rabbi Yissachar Dov Rokeach, the Belzer Rebbe from Jerusalem.
 One daughter married Rabbi Aaron Teitelbaum, the Satmar Rebbe from Kiryas Joel, New York.
 The youngest daughter married Rabbi Menachem Ernster, the rosh yeshiva of the Vizhnitz Yeshiva in Bnei Brak.